YugiR/MOCCAH/README.md

 # MOCCAH

-Ini adalah tool gabungan dari beberapa tools Web Scanning Vulnerability dan OSINT, MOCCAH dapat berjalan di OS Windows dan Linux.
-MOCCAH di buat dengan full bahasa Python
+It is a combined tool incorporating various Web Scanning Vulnerability and OSINT tools.
+MOCCAH is designed to run on both Windows and Linux operating systems.
+It is developed entirely in the Python programming language.

 # Instalasi & Running
 - Linux